gchen605/gchen605.github.io/_resources/3d-print.md

 Not with a FFF printer, you would want to use a resin printer (SLM) or laser cutter (available at UCLA Makerspace)

 ## Are 3d-printed parts food-safe?
-I wouldn't try it, unless they are coated in a food-safe epoxy.
+Technically yes, though I wouldn't try it, unless they are coated in a food-safe epoxy.

+## Are 3d-printed parts autoclavable?
+No, but they can be sprayed down with 70% EtOH.

 ## What types of materials can we print?
 The most frequently used filaments are PLA, PETG, and ASA.